gbrdead/slop/LLMs.md

 But why should you trust my fringe opinion?
 Well, probably you shouldn't but in case you decide differently: Those are my credentials, and if you don't like them... well, I don't have others.

 I have an MSc in Computer Science.
 It is from 2001 and is not AI-related.
 I have been programming ever since I discovered computers in 1991.
-Programming is both my hobby and profession.
+Programming is both my hobby and my profession.
 Rarely a day passes with me not reading or writing some code.
 I am not your average CEO of a multi-billion technological company.
 I am not even a low-level manager.
 I am still in the trenches and I refuse to retreat from them.
 I have seen a lot of dangerous bugs, many of them authored by very experienced programmers (including me).
 I have been interested in the security aspects of software since my day 1 in front of a computer.
 I have some experience as a penetration tester, even though I have never worked formally as one.

 *Vladimir Panov, 2025.10+*